mikeaitken/sorting-visualizer/README.md

 # Sorting Visualizer

-A Tkinter-based application to visualize sorting algorithms.
+A Tkinter-based GUI application to visualize sorting algorithms.
 This project visualizes multiple sorting algorithms using matplotlib for plotting.

 ## Features

-- Visualize Sorting
+- Visualize multiple sorting algorithms
 - Adjustable speed for visualization
 - Generate new random data for sorting